Imane Khelif: 2023: IBA Championships disqualification

 In March 2023, Khelif competed for the gold medal in the finals at the IBA Women's World Boxing Championships; however, she was disqualified shortly before her gold medal bout against People's Republic of China boxer Yang Liu.
 The disqualification came amid allegations from the Russian-led International Boxing Association (IBA) that Khelif had failed unspecified eligibility tests.
 This disqualification happened three days after Khelif defeated Azalia Amineva, a previously unbeaten Russian prospect.
 The disqualification restored the Russian boxer's undefeated record.
 According to the Algerian Olympic Committee, Khelif was disqualified for medical reasons.
 Uzbekistani boxer Navbakhor Khamidova was awarded the bronze medal over Khelif.

-In 2023, Umar Kremlev, president of the IBA, falsely claimed that the disqualifications were because DNA tests "proved they had XY chromosomes".
+In 2023, Umar Kremlev, president of the IBA, claimed that the disqualifications were because DNA tests "proved they had XY chromosomes".
 The Washington Post stated, "It remains unclear what standards Khelif and Lin Yu-ting failed [in 2023] to lead to the disqualifications", further writing, "There never has been evidence that ...
 Khelif ... had XY chromosomes or elevated levels of testosterone."
 The IBA did not reveal the testing methodology, stating the "specifics remain confidential".
 At the time, Khelif said the ruling meant having "characteristics that mean I can't box with women", but said she was the victim of a "big conspiracy" regarding the disqualification.
-She initially appealed to the Court of Arbitration for Sport but the appeal was terminated since Khelif couldn't pay the procedural costs.
+Her appeal to the Court of Arbitration for Sport was terminated after the required procedural costs were not paid.

 On 31 July 2024, regarding their 2023 decision, the IBA stated that Khelif and others "did not undergo a testosterone examination but were subject to a separate and recognized test, whereby the specifics remain confidential", and further alleged that they "were found to have competitive advantages over other female competitors".
 The following day, the IOC released their own statement in response, stating that the IBA's decision was "sudden and arbitrary" and "without any due process".
 IOC further stated:

 According to the IBA minutes available on their website, this decision was initially taken solely by the IBA Secretary General and CEO.
 The IBA Board only ratified it afterward and only subsequently requested that a procedure to follow in similar cases in the future be established and reflected in the IBA Regulations.
 The minutes also say that the IBA should "establish a clear procedure on gender testing".

 In July 2023, four months after the IBA Championships disqualification, Khelif represented Algeria at the Arab Games, where she won a gold medal in the women's welterweight event.
 In November 2023, she announced that she was turning professional; her first professional fight took place in Singapore that month.